WeAreIconick/BetterFeed/README.md

 # BetterFeed

-A comprehensive WordPress plugin that optimizes RSS feeds for performance, SEO, modern standards, and reader compatibility.
-Implements all the missing features you wish core had.
+A comprehensive WordPress plugin that enhances your RSS feeds with modern features, performance optimizations, and SEO improvements.
+Builds upon WordPress's excellent foundation to deliver an even better feed experience for your readers.

 ## Features